wiheto/teneto/docs/tutorial/what_is_tnt.rst

 Another concept that is often used within cognitive neuroscience is time-varying connectivity.

-Time-varying connectivity is a larger domain of methods.

-*More to come here*
+Time-varying connectivity can be seen as a larger domain of methods.
+Temporal network theory is a way to analyse time-varying connectivity representations that consist of time-stamped edges between nodes, but there are other alternatives to analyse such representations and other time-varying connectivity representations as well (e.g. temporal ICA).

 What is teneto?
 -----------------